Profession(s): Academic, historian

 “Alone of all the contemporary revolutions, the French Revolution was ecumenical.
 Its armies set out to revolutionise the world; its ideas actually did so.
 The American Revolution has remained a crucial event in American history, but except for countries directly involved in it, it has left few major traces elsewhere.
 The French Revolution is a landmark in all countries.”

 “The conflict between the official framework and the vested interests of the old regime and the rising new social forces was more acute in France than elsewhere.
 The new forces knew fairly precisely what they wanted.”

 “[With the Estates General] the revolution began an aristocratic attempt to recapture the state.
 This attempt miscalculated for two reasons: it underestimated the independent intentions of the Third Estate – the fictional entity deemed to represent all who were neither nobles nor clergy, but was in fact dominated by the middle class – and it overlooked the profound economic and social crisis into which it threw its political demands.”

 “The French Revolution was not made or led by a formed party or movement in the modern sense, nor by men attempting to carry out a systematic program.
-It hardly even threw up ‘leaders’ of the kind to which 20th century revolutions have accustomed us… Nevertheless a striking consensus of general ideas among a fairy coherent social group gave the revolutionary movement effective unity.
+It hardly even threw up ‘leaders’ of the kind to which 20th century revolutions have accustomed us… Nevertheless, a striking consensus of general ideas among a fairly coherent social group gave the revolutionary movement effective unity.
 The group was the bourgeoisie; its ideas were those of classic liberalism.”